ishuvam009/LLM_Finance/README.md

 - **Interactive UI**: The React frontend provides a user-friendly interface for interacting with the app.
 - **Dockerized Deployment**: The app is containerized using Docker for easy deployment and scaling.

 > 🛑 **Disclaimer**: The backend code (FastAPI and Zilliz Vector DB integration) has been moved to a private repository for security and architectural reasons.
-This public repository only contains the frontend code and Docker configuration relevant to the UI.
+This public repository only contains the frontend code and code relevant to the UI.

 ## 📁 Project Structure